sensu/sensu-go/cli/GUIDELINES.md

 Most of the following document will **not** cover this format.

-When developing a new command, try to mindful of how you would like the command to function, if you were trying to implement it into your own tool-chain.
+When developing a new command, try to be mindful of how you would like the command to function if you were trying to implement it into your own tool-chain.
 Try to imagine any edge cases that could occur and how you could communicate them to the end-user so that it can be handled appropriately.
 As such, errors are ideally also output in a predictable form so that any tooling could easily recover from and rectify the issue.
 For instance, an update command failing due to the given resource not being found; if output is predictable the end-user could easily have their tools recover by creating said resource instead.

 #### User Friendly